centreon/centreon-collect/README.md

     $> pip3 install conan

-You will need to use cmake3, if you already had cmake just do those commands to use cmake3 instead of cmake by renaming it like so :

-    $> mv /usr/bin/cmake /usr/bin/cmake.old
-    $> ln -s /usr/bin/cmake3 /usr/bin/cmake

 If you are on a Centos 7 distribution, follow these steps :

     $> git clone https://github.com/centreon/centreon-collect